vdhamer/Photo-Club-Hub/.github/README.md

 ## Contributing
 All contributions are welcome.

-### Areas for contribution
+### Areas for Contribution

 Possible contributions include adding features, code improvements, ideas on architecture and interface specifications, and possibly even a dedicated backend server.

 Contributions that don't require coding include beta testing, well thought-through feature requests, translations, and SVG icons.

-### One likely big change
+### A Likely Architecture Change

-A major design challenge for a next stage will be to provide a clean, standardized interface to retrieve data per photo club.
+A major design challenge for a next stage should be to provide a clean, standardized interface to retrieve data per photo club.
-The interface is needed to load the data, but also to keeps the data up to date.
+That interface is needed to load the data, but also to keeps the data up to date.
 This is needed because membership data and portfolios change regularly.
 The current interface is essentially a plug-in design with an adaptor per photo club.
 This needs to be replaced by a standard data interface to avoid